The Independent Children’s Lawyer in Australian parenting cases

 Parties should check with Legal Aid in their state or territory about how ICL costs will be paid.

-Under the Family Law Rules, the court may also order one or more parties to pay for the ICL’s costs.
+Under Rule 3.11 of the Federal Circuit and Family Court (Family Law) Rules 2021, the court may also order one or more parties to pay for the ICL’s costs.